 Empowerment and Initiative, Tracy Knofla - Keynote Speaker.
 For staff and supervisors alike, this session teaches participants how to take more control at work and how to create an environment where employees feel ownership and a high level of motivation to succeed.

-Widen Your Possibilities – Emerging Opportunities for In-plants, Bob Neubauer, editor In-plant Graphics.
+Widen Your Possibilities – Emerging Opportunities for In-plants, Bob Neubauer, editor In-plant Impressions.
 Bob will share some of the latest trends in the print industry and focus on the convergence of technologies happening in the digital print world.
 In-plant operations are bringing in additional services into their offerings to truly become a one shop destination for multiple media and messaging channels.

 Generations in the Workplace, Tracy Knofla.
 Participants will identify important characteristics of their generation and how the generation in which they were raised influences current actions and decisions.
 They will also learn more about the other generations and determine ways to work more effectively.